 Plus if you’re a Garden Club member you can take part in the Yates Growing Community - a blog to share successes, get advice & win prizes in fun challenges along the way!

 Enter the email address associated with your account, and we'll email you a new password.

-It takes a brave person to eat a fresh lemon, unless it’s a variety called ‘Lemonade’.
+It takes a brave person to bite into a fresh lemon, unless it’s the unique local variety ‘Lemonade’.

-‘Lemonade’ is much sweeter and doesn’t have the intense sourness of most other lemons.
-‘Lemonade’ lemon trees are great for backyards as they don’t get much taller than 2.5 m, and produce lots of fruit which can be peeled, segmented and devoured, or juiced.
+'Lemonade’ trees are great for backyards as they don’t get much taller than 2.5m, and produce great yields of fruit, which can be peeled, segmented and devoured, or juiced.

 ‘Lemonade’ is also available as a compact dwarf plant, which grows happily in a pot.
-‘Lemonade’ trees do best in a sunny spot, with well-drained soil (or potting mix) and will grow in all but the coldest areas of the country.
+‘Lemonade’ does best in a sunny spot, with well-drained soil (or potting mix) and it'll grow in all but the coldest areas of the country.

 How to grow: